Applications for SPIN are currently closed, and next open in November.

 - Sleep medicine

-As the SPIN modules are replaced with curricula more in line with Progress, we may ask you to move to a more recent version of the SPIN training.
+As the SPIN modules are replaced with curricula more in line with training learning outcomes, we may ask you to move to a more recent version of the SPIN training.

 Applying for SPIN and about the training